atav928/aquasec-api/README.md

 * added retrieve_full_list() which allows get to retrieve all items.
 * if _"get_all"_ is specified in api.get.workload_protection() the variable will retrieve all possible values.
 * updates to README.md, fixed a few typos.
+* added ability to retrieve CIS bench reports directly without the need to run mulitple calls.

 ### v0.0.1